 CheeseToppingMeatToppingVegetableToppingSeafoodToppingEach level introduces progressively more specific meaning.

-The reasoner later dependes heavily on these hierarchical structures.
+The reasoner later depends heavily on these hierarchical structures.

-Poor hirarchy design often leads to weak semantic quality.
+Poor hierarchy design often leads to weak semantic quality.

 Strong hierarchy design strengthens inference capability.